Notice of Pre-AIA or AIA Status

 With respect to claim 13, a support rod 7 having two ends respectively hinged to the mounting base 1 and the connection base 2 for driving the connection base 2 to move relative to the mounting base 1.

-With respect to claim 14, CN 113107294 further discloses a vehicle, comprising: a vehicle body 200 (fig. 9); a vehicle door 300; and the hinge assembly 100, wherein the mounting base 1 is fixed at the vehicle body 200; and wherein the connection base 2 is fixed at the vehicle door 300 (fig. 9).
+With respect to claim 14, CN 113107294 further discloses a vehicle, comprising: the hinge assembly as set forth in the rejection of claim 1 above, a vehicle body 200 (fig. 9); the scissor door 300; wherein the mounting base 1 is fixed to the vehicle body 200; and wherein the connection base 2 is fixed to the scissor door 300 (fig. 9).

 With respect to claim 17, the second rotation member 6 is rotatable about a third axis (labeled below) relative to the second mounting portion 13; and the second hinge arm 5 is rotatable about a fourth axis (labeled below) relative to the second rotation member 6, the first axis, the third axis, and the fourth axis intersecting at a second intersection (labeled below), and the first intersection being non-coincident with the second intersection.